Frank P Matthews

 These are 2yr old trees that have been grown 1yr in the field and the second in a pot.
 Container trees can be planted at any time of the year but establish best when planted during the autumn and need to be watered well during the first summer.

 The Apple is part of our cultural heritage, with thousands of known varieties suitable for cooking delicious pies or eating straight from the tree.
-Apple trees can be harvested from August until October and can be stored for many months after depending on the variety.
-Some varieties of fruit can last right up until Christmas!
+Apple trees can be harvested from August until November and can be stored for many months after depending on the variety.
+Some varieties of fruit can last right up until Christmas and beyond!

 Pruning can take place any time of the year.
 Structural pruning should be done in the winter and light pruning and shaping in the summer to encourage more flowers and fruit for the following year.